 View project deliverables as a list or Gantt chart-style illustration, without doing any extra work.

-Identify and track project dependencies—tasks that rely on the completion of a different task.
+Identify and track project dependencies: tasks that rely on the completion of another task.

 See updates in real time as your team completes and adjusts tasks.